CX-Box/cxbox-doc/docs/navigation/tabs/standard/basicdevelop/tabfordevelop.md

 * Add widget [FourthLevelMenu](/navigation/tabs/standard/basicdevelop/tabfordevelop/#tab-levels) in selected view.
 * Add [level tab 3](#add_tab_level_3).
 * At level 3 select tag `child` and add selected view to the **.screen.json** with type [Aggregate view](/navigation/tabs/standard/basicdevelop/tabfordevelop/#options-for-adding-a-view-to-the-screen)
-* The name of the level 3 tab on which the level 4 tabs will be located = title view see more [How add name for tab](/navigation/tab/typestandard/basic/tabfordevelop/#how-add-name-for-tab)
+* The name of the level 3 tab on which the level 4 tabs will be located = title field see more [How add name for tab](/navigation/tabs/standard/basicdevelop/tabfordevelop/#how-add-name-for-tab)
-* The name of the level 4 tab = *Title* view. see more [How add name for tab](/navigation/tab/typestandard/basic/tabfordevelop/#how-add-name-for-tab)
+* The name of the level 4 tab = *Title* view. see more [How add name for tab](/navigation/tabs/standard/basicdevelop/tabfordevelop/#how-add-name-for-tab)

 ![fourthleveladd.gif](fourthleveladd.gif)